Quayside Tower

 Quayside Tower is a modern commercial building in Birmingham, England.
 It is situated on Broad Street, one of Birmingham's busiest streets.
 It forms a prominent part of the Broad Street skyline which consists of many other highrise buildings.

 Originally built in 1965 to a design by John Madin, it was refurbished in 2003 to a design by Richard Johnson & Associates to give it a more fashionable appearance.
 Ashford Construction stripped all sixteen floors above the podium and added a new curtain walling from the top downwards.
 This produced a new roof feature which was designed by Watts & Partners.
 A new reception area was constructed and the 240 space car park was refurbished.
 It was developed by Kenmore Group.

 The tower has a gross area of 11148 m2 with 8918.4 m2 available for let once refurbishment was completed.

-Attached to the podium are a series of up to 20 abstract concrete reliefs by William Mitchell which were commissioned by John Madin in 1965.
+Attached to the podium are a series of abstract concrete reliefs by William Mitchell which were commissioned by John Madin in 1965.

 The GI for this building was record setting by a prominent West London broker.

+Quayside Tower was bought by Chinese property investors in 2013.